hl7dk/dk-core/input/pagecontent/index.md

 * [HL7 Denmark](https://www.hl7.dk)

 ### Language
 The main language of this implementation guide, and the profiles in it, is English.
 Content that does not have an official English term uses a Danish term instead.
-Sometimes terms are expalined using both Danish and Dnglish.
+Sometimes terms are expalined using both Danish and English.
 Danish terms and explanaitions are prefixed with 'Da'

 ### Connection between dk-core and common Danish architectures and standards
-HL7 Denmark makes decisions about the adoption of other common Danish architectures and standards, when content is added to dk-core.
+HL7 Denmark includes common Danish architectures and standards if relevant, when content is added to dk-core.
 This section provides information about principle decisions as well as more specific ones that require explainantion.

 #### Principle decisions
 * HL7 Denmark considers Danish legislation as the first source of truth when designing models, HL7 Denmark seeks to represent known named entities relevant for health data interoperability truthfully.
-* HL7 Denmark upholds the requirements of the FHIR-standard whenever it is is possible within the bounderies of the Danish legislation.
+* HL7 Denmark upholds the requirements of the FHIR standard whenever it is possible within the bounderies of the Danish legislation.
-* Enitites that are named both in the FHIR-standard and Danish legislation, keeps FHIR naming and requirements, but should explain its relation to Danish names/requirements.
+* Enitites that are named both in the FHIR standard and Danish legislation, keeps FHIR naming and requirements, but should explain its relation to Danish names/requirements.
-* Danish standards and arhitectures are consideres when designing FHIR-profiles.
-HL7 Denmark uses them when they are relevant for interoperability of health data, and when they are compatiple with the FHIR-standard.
-Often public information and data models used as basis of public registries are too detailed, to warrant replication in a FHIR-standard.
-E.g. The Organization profile references organisation registries such as SOR and FK-ORG rather than re-constructing each of their attributes in the FHIR-profile, only attributes relevant for interoperability is provided in the FHIR-profiles.
+* Danish standards and arhitectures are considered when designing FHIR profiles.
+HL7 Denmark uses them when they are relevant for interoperability of health data, and when they are compatiple with the FHIR standard.
+Often public information and data models used as basis of public registries are too detailed, to warrant replication in a FHIR standard.
+E.g. The Organization profile references organisation registries such as SOR and FK-ORG rather than re-constructing each of their attributes in the FHIR-profile, only attributes relevant for interoperability is provided in the FHIR profiles.

 #### Specific decisions
 * Patient.maritalStatus uses the extendable ValueSet required by the FHIR standard.
-However, Danish legislation and reistries have two additional statuses not covered by the international ValueSet, so these two codes are added in dk-core.
+However, Danish legislation and registries have two additional statuses not covered by the international ValueSet, so these two codes are added in dk-core.
 * Several basic resources such as Patient and Organization has an adress.
 In dk-core these adresses use the [FHIR datatype](http://hl7.org/fhir/R4/datatypes.html#Address), which is very basic compared to the [Danish Adress standard](https://arkitektur.digst.dk/adresse).
 However, adresses can be refered faithfully using the international standard e.g. Adress.text can be mapped directly to the Danish Adresse.adressebetegnelse.
-If more details are nedded than FHIR instanses provide, the (Danish adress registry)[https://danmarksadresser.dk/om-adresser/danmarks-adresseregister-dar] can be used for look-up.
+If more details are needed than FHIR instanses provide, the [Danish adress registry](https://danmarksadresser.dk/om-adresser/danmarks-adresseregister-dar) can be used for look-up.